 - Articles can be on any topic as long as it is law-related.
 They could be explanatory, commentary on news events, etc. You may consider the following topic areas; Commercial, Constitutional, Family, Human Rights, Intellectual Property, Land, Technology, Employment, Tort, Crime, among others.

-- Published articles typically run from 300 words to 1,500 words though submissions of any length within bounds of reason will be accepted.
+- Published articles typically run from 300 words to 1,500 words though submissions of any length within the bounds of reason will be accepted.

 - Articles will be published under your personal by-line/ name and in the author’s chosen style.
 Pieces need not be impartial or politically neutral.